 Tim Ferriss is another well-known name in the world of entrepreneurship.
 This book has made some HUGE waves over the past decade and in the years after it was published, it launched Tim Ferriss into the stratosphere of legendary authors.

 Tim is one of a handful of people who popularized some groundbreaking lifestyle design concepts (things that not many people were talking about before his books hit the scene).
 He also shares some incredible ideas on time management, small business ideas, living remotely, and a lot more.

 If you haven't read it yet, I won't spoil it for you – but be sure to pick it up sometime and you'll see why this book has been such a big deal to so many people.
 Check it out here.

-This book from Henry Cloud rocked my world when I first read it.
-It came at a crucial time in my life, because I had gotten into the self-sabotaging habit of saying “Yes” to everything and everybody who asked me for help.
-I eventually found that I was overwhelmed, and if I didn’t figure out how to start saying “No” when I needed to, my life was going to be out of control.
+Henry Cloud rocked my world when I first read it.
+It came at a crucial time in my life because I had gotten into the self-sabotaging habit of saying “Yes” to everything and everybody who asked me for help.
+I eventually found that I was overwhelmed, and if I didn't figure out how to start saying “No” when I needed to, my life was going to be out of control.